justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 # Watchers (2 solves) &mdash; writeup by justCatTheFish

-Last weekend, our team took part in a cool CTF -- Pwn2Win.
+Last weekend, our team took part in a cool CTF &mdash; Pwn2Win.
 We've got a pretty nice score and managed to solve a few hard challenges.
 In this writeup, we will present a solution to the *Watchers* challenge that has been solved only by two teams.
 The challenge involved exploitation of not so common Regular Expression Denial of Service (ReDoS) technique combined with Cross-Site Scripting (XSS).

 *The [author](https://twitter.com/vrechson) of the challenge released the [source code](https://github.com/pwn2winctf/challenges-2020/tree/master/web-Watchers) of the challenge so you can try it out locally.*